mity/acutest/README.md

 ## Writing Unit Tests

-To use ACUTest, simply include the header file `"acutest.h"` on the beginning of the C/C++ source file implementing one or more unit tests.
+To use Acutest, simply include the header file `"acutest.h"` on the beginning of the C/C++ source file implementing one or more unit tests.
 Note the header provides implementation of the `main()` function.